 Lighting for Snake Plant

-Snake plants are tolerant of low light conditions which makes them perfect for areas that do not receive direct sunlight.
+- Lighting Requirements: Snake plants are tolerant of low light conditions which makes them perfect for areas that do not receive direct sunlight.
 A light shade does not seem to hinder the growth of snake plants.
 Snake plants can also be grown in full sun as well.
 Artificial lighting can also provide the snake plant with adequate lighting and keep it healthy.
 Fluorescent lighting that is common in office buildings may suffice, but the snake plant may need more light intensity to thrive.

-Lighting that is very low may cause the leaves of the snake plant to become elongated, droopy, and unsightly.
+- Inadequate Lighting: Lighting that is very low may cause the leaves of the snake plant to become elongated, droopy, and unsightly.
 Snake plants can naturally grow long leaves, but the lack of lighting may be to blame for bent and lanky leaves.
 The leaves become elongated due to the plant trying to "reach" closer to the light source.
 Move the plant closer to the light source to correct lanky leaves.

 Watering Snake Plant

-Snake plants are tolerant of irregular watering and do not seem to mind when the soil dries out.
+- Properly Watering Snake Plant: Snake plants are tolerant of irregular watering and do not seem to mind when the soil dries out.
 Snake plants require very little watering during the winter months, usually only once or twice a month.

-Over-watering is more of a threat to the health of snake plants than watering too little.
+- Over-watering: Over-watering is more of a threat to the health of snake plants than watering too little.
 Excessive watering, standing water in the container, or soil that remains soaked too long can easily cause root rot.
 Root rot is a disease that causes the roots to rot away and can easily kill the plant if not corrected by letting the soil dry out and promoting drainage.
 Symptoms of root rot are discolored leaves, poor appearance, and a putrid smell emanating from the roots.
 Always grow snake plants in containers with drainage holes in the bottom.

 Soil for Snake Plant

-Free draining soil is absolutely essential to growing snake plants, like cacti/succulent soil mix.
+- Soil Mixes: Free draining soil is absolutely essential to growing snake plants, like cacti/succulent soil mix.
 Garden centers commonly have cacti mixes available for sale.
 If regular potting soil is used, then adding perlite and/or coarse sand is a must.
 Root rot can occur if the plant is growing in soil that is high in organic matter and/or clay.
 It is always better to provide a little extra drainage instead of not enough.
 Soil can always be amended later on with vermiculite and/or sphagnum moss if it drains too quickly.

-Root rot is the consequence of inadequate drainage as stated in "Over-Watering" from the above section.
+- Root Rot: Root rot is the consequence of inadequate drainage as stated in "Over-Watering" from the above section.
 It is a disease that causes the roots to literally rot away.
 If left uncorrected, root rot can easily kill the plant.
 Letting the soil dry out and promoting drainage with perlite and/or coarse sand will correct the problem.
 Symptoms of root rot are discolored leaves, poor appearance, and a putrid smell emanating from the roots.

 Fertilizing Snake Plants

-Fertilize snake plants monthly during the growing season with a well balanced fertilizer.
+Fertilize snake plants monthly during the growing season with a well-balanced fertilizer.
 Cacti fertilizers are mild and have a low chance of causing fertilizer burn to the roots.
 An N-P-K (Nitrogen, Phosphorus, Potassium) formulation of around 3-5-5 will work fine.
 In the winter, cut fertilization in half.
 Stop all fertilization during winter if indoor temperatures are below 68 degrees Fahrenheit.